This article was originally published in the September 1990 issue of Canadian Dimension.

 With bullet shots from Oka, Quebec ringing in the ears of Canadians who Chretien told to travel across the country this summer, the challenge might amount to choosing between a golf game or a major native uprising in the future.

 Tanya Lester writes nonfiction, fiction and poetry on feminist and social issues.
-She is a Winnipeg Women and Words member and is on the Canadian Dimension collective.
+She is a Winnipeg Women and Words member and a former memeber of Canadian Dimension collective.